 For by him all things were created, in heaven and on earth, visible and invisible, whether thrones or dominions or rulers or authorities—all things were created through him and for him.
 (Col 1:16)

 I cry out to God Most High, to God who fulfills his purpose for me.
 (Psa 57:2)

-Fourth, God does not rejoice in death.
+Third, God does not rejoice in death.
 Here is a quote from Ezekiel: